spatie/laravel-data/docs/advanced-usage/eloquent-casting.md

 You can also use the `default` argument in the case where you _always_ want a `DataCollection` to be returned.

-The first argument (after `:`) should always be the data class to be used with the `DataCollection`, but you can add `nullable` as a comma separated second argument.
+The first argument (after `:`) should always be the data class to be used with the `DataCollection`, but you can add `default` as a comma separated second argument.

 ```php
 class Artist extends Model